 The primary guide for the installation of SAS can be found through the SOC at

-http://xmm.esac.esa.int/sas/current/installation/.
-Because of the complexity of the SAS installation, it is strongly recommended that users download and install the binary executables rather than compiling SAS from source code (which also necessitates the purchase of commercial software).
+https://www.cosmos.esa.int/web/xmm-newton/sas-installation.
+SAS is only distributed as binaries, not as source code, for several flavors of Linux and macOS.
+It also has a Docker installation, users may find the easiest option to deal with.
 It should also be noted that ``optional'' components, while not needed for running SAS tasks from the command-line, are critical to running SAS from the GUI.
-These optional components are listed at the SOC page http://xmm.esac.esa.int/sas/current/requirements/.
+These optional components are listed at the SOC page https://www.cosmos.esa.int/web/xmm-newton/sas-requirements.

 There are a few parameters which need to be set for the proper operation of SAS.
 Two are taken care of by the initialization script, SAS_DIR and SAS_PATH.
 These both set the SAS directory path.
 The remaining parameters, listed below, still need to be set.
 (The commands should, of course, be modified to be appropriate for your specific setup.)